IvanciniGT/dockerTraining/notes/day2.md

 - Name
 - Ports that the app already installed TENDS to open
 - Env vars default values
-- Paths whre the app TENDS to store its data
+- Paths where the app TENDS to store its data (VOLUMES)
-- The default command to be executed when a container created from this image is started
+- The DEFAULT command to be executed when a container created from this image is started

 Where... how are container images distributed?
 Thru "container image repository registries", such as: